Crynoore/CryBrew-DnD/content/logs.md

 - added a new campain to the stories
 - added 3 new characters form the new campaign to the data bass
 - added a lumadra statblock

+#### Version 1.4.2
+- added a new feat
+- added a lot of new Astronomy spells
+- update tags
+- fixes a bug with loading png
+- fixes some wording on some spells
+- working on new wizard sub class